bhuvism/chatapp/README.md

 These steps enables you to run the project on your localhost.

-# Steps included to deploy the project to a cloud (ex: AWS)
+# Steps included to deploy the project in a cloud (ex: AWS)

 1. Connect to your  instance as ec2-user using SSH.
 2. Install node version manager (nvm) by typing the following at the command line: